Before your tenants apply…

-Agents who read this tips triple their chances of placing a tenant.
+Agents who read below this line triple their chances of placing a tenant.

 Before you go driving around wasting your gas, do these things BEFORE you get in the car.